 "8 out of 10 L&D professionals favor microlearning because their learners prefer it".
 More Micro-Learning Stats & Benefits in this article.

-- Direct Primary Information Passing – practical MicroLearning modules added to the primary message of the training provides immediate information and helps the student gain further knowledge.
+- Direct Primary Information Passing – practical MicroLearning modules added to the primary message of the training provide immediate information and help the student gain further knowledge.
 These segments can be used to assist in-class training or eLearning videos.
 Because eLearning offers the ability for the student to review and return to the information as many times as the student may require, it provides the best avenue for retention of the learning material.

 - Supplemental Information Passing – offering additional information in the form of quizzes, cheat or check sheets, and flashcards can provide the ultimate learning advantage for students.
-Videos and other course elements which are supported by quizzes, flashcards and other forms of MicroLearning materials have been shown to provide an additional avenue for the best retention of the information included in the training.
+Videos and other course elements which are supported by quizzes, flashcards, and other forms of MicroLearning materials have been shown to provide an additional avenue for the best retention of the information included in the training.

-Read more: Start Thinking Micro Moments
+Read more: Start Thinking Micro-Moments

-If you want to start applying the principles of Micro Learning to your eLearning design take into consideration these valuable implementation tips.
+If you want to start applying the principles of Micro-Learning to your eLearning design take into consideration these valuable implementation tips.

 Engagement from your learners and the motivation gained from that engagement should be a solid goal for every eLearning course developer.